gargigoel09/MediBlock_WE_C4_Group32/README.md

 ### Smart Contract

 1. Install Truffle using `npm install truffle -g`
+2. Initialise truffle using `truffle init`
-2. Compile Contracts using `truffle compile`
+3. Compile Contracts using `truffle compile` (Do not overwrite the already written contracts)

 #### 1. Starting your local development blockchain
   - Open Ganache.